NVIDIA/TensorRT-LLM/benchmarks/cpp/README.md

 ##### 2 – Normal token length distribution

-This mode allows the user to generate normal token length distributions with a mean and std deviation specified.
+This mode allows the user to generate normally distributed token lengths with a mean and std deviation specified.
-For example, setting mean=100 and std dev=10 would generate requests where 95.4% of values are in <80,120> range following the normal probability distribution.
-Setting std dev=0 will generate all requests with the same mean number of tokens.
+For example, setting `mean=100` and `stdev=10` would generate requests where 95.4% of values are in <80,120> range following the normal probability distribution.
+Setting `stdev=0` will generate all requests with the same mean number of tokens.

 ```
 python prepare_dataset.py \